INRIA/scikit-learn-mooc/slides/linear_model.md

 ---
 # Linear regression

-The linear regression aims at minimizing the distance between the prediction curve and the samples
+The slope is chosen to minimize the distance between the prediction and the data points

 .shift-down.pull-left.shift-left[<img src="../figures/linear_fit_red.svg" width="100%">]